 Health Occupation is appropriate for students who plan to enter nursing or other allied health professions.
 Upon completion of this degree, students will be prepared to transfer to programs at four-year universities or technical schools.
 Math 114 is a recognized option to meet the General Education requirements for the State of Arizona and also meets the requirement for a math course in the nursing programs at NAU and ASU.
 IMPORTANT: To fulfill General Education Social and Behavioral Science Core Students must take PSY 111.
-All A.S. degrees require ANY BIO class to fulfill the Science Core.

-Program Requirements Credits BIO 201 Human Anatomy & Physiology I BIO 202 Human Anatomy & Physiology II BIO 205 Microbiology 12 Choice of one from: ANT 111 Introduction Cultural Anthropology or NAV 231 Medical Terminology of Navajo or SOC 111 Introduction to Sociology 3 Choice of three or four courses from the following: BIO 170 Medical Terminology BIO 182 General Biology II BIO 184 Plant Biology BIO 218 Human Pathophysiology BIO 242 General Genetics CHM 152 General Chemistry II CHM 230 Fundamental Organic Chemistry MTH 213 Statistics PHY 101 Survey of Physics PHY 110 Algebra-based Physics I PSY 240 Human Growth & Development PUH 141 Nutrition for Health PUH 241 Human Nutrition Note: BIO 181 and courses with are recommended for transfer to most nursing programs 12-16 Program Credits: 27-31
+Program Requirements Credits BIO 201 Human Anatomy & Physiology I BIO 202 Human Anatomy & Physiology II BIO 205 Microbiology 12 Choice of one from: ANT 111 Introduction to Cultural Anthropology or NAV 231 Medical Terminology of the Navajo or SOC 111 Introduction to Sociology 3 Choice of three or four courses from the following: BIO 170 Medical Terminology BIO 182 General Biology II BIO 184 Plant Biology BIO 218 Human Pathophysiology BIO 242 General Genetics CHM 152 General Chemistry II CHM 230 Fundamental Organic Chemistry MTH 213 Statistics PHY 101 Fundamentals of Physics PHY 110 Algebra-based Physics I PSY 240 Human Growth & Development PUH 111 Introduction to Public Health PUH 200 Principles of Health Education PUH 201 Principles of Environmental Public Health PUH 141 Nutrition for Health PUH 241 Human Nutrition Note: BIO 181 and courses with are recommend- ed for transfer to most nursing programs 12-16 Program Credits: 27-31

 Degree Earned Credits

-General Education 41-43
+General Education 40-43

 Program Requirements 27-31

-Total Credits Earned: 68-74
+Total Credits Earned: 67-74